صور الصفحة

 CHAP.
 II.

-Upon this principle of utility, the diftinction of right and PART II. wrong appears to be resolved into a mere difference of tendency, SECT.
+Upon this principle of utility, the diftinction of right and PART II. wrong appears to be refolved into a mere difference of tendency, SECT.
 Ill. or external effect in the actions of men.
 In another ingenious attempt to explain the fame phenomenon, the approbation of virtue is refolved into Sympathy, or what may, for ought we know, be a kind of accidental humour in those who approve or condemn a fuppofed virtuous or vicious action.

 Sympathy, in common language, is limited to commiferation or pity; but, has of late, by men of speculation, been extended to fentiments of congratulation alfo.
-It may be fuppofed either merely instinctive, and a contagion of fentiment, as when without any knowledge of a caufe, we laugh with those who laugh; become gay with the joyful; or fad with the melancholy: Or it may be supposed to proceed from a conception of the occasion or caufe, whether joyful, provoking, or melancholy, that is the motive of action, or object of paffion.
-And it appears to be in this last sense, that sympathy is affumed as the principle of moral approbation.
+It may be fuppofed either merely instinctive, and a contagion of fentiment, as when without any knowledge of a caufe, we laugh with those who laugh; become gay with the joyful; or fad with the melancholy: Or it may be fuppofed to proceed from a conception of the occasion or caufe, whether joyful, provoking, or melancholy, that is the motive of action, or object of paffion.
+And it appears to be in this last fenfe, that sympathy is affumed as the principle of moral approbation.

 If the joy or grief exceed what the obferver can go along with, it is condemned as weakness or levity: if it fall fhort of what the obferver is difpofed to feel, it is condemned as infenfibility: if